A Generalized Construction of Calabi-Yau Models and Mirror Symmetry: The toric geometry of the ground state

-where $\Conv(\pD^\star)$ is the {\em\/convex hull\/} (envelope) of $\pD^\star$, rather than $\pD^\star$ itself.
-That is,~\eqref{e:stdP} obscures every non-convex detail in $\pD^\star$.
-More importantly, for every reflexive convex polyhedron $\pD^\star$, the $x_\r$-monomials given by $(\pD^\star)^\circ$ always turn out to be regular, and so cannot provide for the Laurent monomials appearing in~\eqref{e:G(s)} for $m>2$.
+where $\Conv(\pD^\star)$ is the {\em\/convex hull\/} (envelope) of $\pD^\star$.
+For convex polytopes, $\Conv(\pD^\star)=\pD^\star$, but this is not so for {\em\/non-convex\/} polytopes: the global nature of~\eqref{e:stdP} obscures every non-convex detail in non-convex polyhedra such as depicted in Figure~\ref{f:3Fm}.
+Also, for every reflexive convex polyhedron $\pD^\star$, the $x_\r$-monomials given by $(\pD^\star)^\circ$ always turn out to be regular, and so cannot provide for the Laurent monomials appearing in~\eqref{e:G(s)} for $m>2$.